Payoff scaling shapes cooperation in LLM agents across languages: Methodology

 Two-player games between LLM agents are run using FAIRGAME as the simulation engine~\cite{buscemi2025fairgame}.
 Each game is played for a fixed, finite horizon of $N = 10$ rounds; following the known-horizon condition from the FAIRGAME protocol, agents are explicitly informed of the total number of rounds in the prompt, which may drive end-game defection patterns consistent with backward induction in finite repeated games~\cite{sigmund:2010bo}.
-End-game effects are evident: defection rates in rounds 9--10 exceed those in rounds 1--8 across all conditions, consistent with backward-induction reasoning.
+End-game effects are evident: defection rates in rounds 9--10 exceed those in rounds 1--8 across most conditions, consistent with backward-induction reasoning (Claude~3.5~Haiku at high stakes is a notable exception, where cooperative learning persists into the final rounds).
 The unknown-horizon condition, where agents are not informed of the game length, remains an avenue for future investigation.
 In every round both agents observe the full public history of past actions and payoffs before choosing their next move.
 Agents do not communicate outside of their action choices.
 For each parameter configuration, we simulate multiple independent runs (10 repetitions per condition) to account for the stochasticity of LLM outputs.
-We evaluate three LLM backends: GPT-4o~\cite{gpt4o} (temperature: 1.0, top\_p: 1.0), Claude~3.5~Haiku~\cite{claude3} (temperature: 1.0, top\_p: 1.0), and Mistral~Large~\cite{mistral} (temperature: 0.3, top\_p: 1.0).
+We evaluate three LLM backends: GPT-4o~\cite{gpt4o} (temperature: $1.0$, top\_p: $1.0$), Claude~3.5~Haiku~\cite{claude3} (temperature: $1.0$, top\_p: $1.0$), and Mistral~Large~\cite{mistral} (temperature: $0.3$, top\_p: $1.0$).
 Following the FAIRGAME protocol~\cite{buscemi2025fairgame}, we adopt each provider's recommended default settings rather than standardising across models.
-This design choice reflects realistic deployment conditions: practitioners typically use models ``out of the box'' with vendor-recommended configurations, and our behavioral findings thus generalize to practical multi-agent applications.
-While temperature differences (GPT-4o/Claude: 1.0; Mistral: 0.3) may introduce variability confounds, prior FAIRGAME analyses demonstrate that key behavioral patterns (cross-linguistic divergence, personality effects) persist across models despite differing temperature settings; controlled temperature ablations remain an avenue for future work.
+This design choice reflects realistic deployment conditions: practitioners typically use models ``out of the box'' with vendor-recommended configurations, and our behavioural findings thus generalise to practical multi-agent applications.
+While temperature differences (GPT-4o/Claude: $1.0$; Mistral: $0.3$) may introduce variability confounds, prior FAIRGAME analyses demonstrate that key behavioural patterns (cross-linguistic divergence, personality effects) persist across models despite differing temperature settings; controlled temperature ablations remain an avenue for future work.
+Complete LLM configuration details (model versions, API parameters, and system prompts) are documented in Appendix~\ref{appendix:llm_config}.